MSKC Classroom News for March

-This month we will complete our first unit on Reading Street, “All Together Now.”
-We will begin the unit “Look at Us!”
-During October, we will practice alphabet letter recognition, letter naming, and matching uppercase to lowercase letters.
-We will build upon phonemic awareness in kindergarten, as we explore rhyming words, syllables, sound discrimination, and initial sounds.
-We will explore the sounds /m/, /t/, and /a/.
-Phonics lessons will offer practice with letter recognition and printing of alphabet letters.
-We will practice matching alphabet letters to the sounds they make.
-Our kindergarten high frequency words to practice this month are I, am, the, little, a, to, have, and is.
-We continue to develop our comprehension skills, reading about and discussing character, setting, sequence, classify and categorize, compare and contrast, as well as preview, predict, and retelling.
-Kindergarten cares about “conventions,” learning about what we look like, what we can do, and nouns.
-We are writers, working on journals, song, invitation, poem, instructions, caption, personal narrative, and label.
+This month our reading unit is titled “Let’s Go Exploring!”
+We will continue to review alphabet letter recognition, letter naming, and matching uppercase to lowercase letters.
+We continue to build upon phonemic awareness in kindergarten, as we explore initial, medial, and final sounds in words.
+Phonics lessons will offer practice with matching alphabet letters to the sounds they make.
+We will master sounds /h/ spelled Hh, /l/ spelled Ll, consonant blends, /g/ spelled Gg, and “superstar vowel sound” /o/ spelled Oo.
+Our kindergarten high frequency words to practice this month are they, you, of, are, do, that, one, two, three, four, and five.
+We continue to develop our comprehension skills, reading about and discussing sequence, cause and effect, character, classify and categorize, as well as retelling.
+Kindergarten cares about “conventions,” learning about subjects (naming parts), predicates (action parts), complete sentences, telling sentences, capital letters, and periods.
+We are writers, working on directions, poem, description, list, and informal letters.

 Happy Year 6, MSKC!